An A to Z to common terms we use in school.

 There is a notice board as you come into school which displays information about the school, local church events and general events in Godalming.

-Open Evening– Celebration of Work
+Open afternoon– Celebration of Work

 At the end of the year, usually in July, parents are invited to come to school to be shown work by their children.